ob-julian/gameList/README.md

     > Please note that the database is accessible on `http://localhost:8080/COTEXT_PATH/h2-console` but only if you are authenticated.

+    Optional flags:
+    - `-d`: \
+    Run the container in the background
+    - `--restart always`: \
+    Restart the container automatically
+    - `--name game-listing`: \
-    So thecommand for running the container can be: \
+    Name the container

+    One example:
     ```bash
-    docker run -p 8080:8080 -e CONTEXT_PATH=/game-listing -e DB_USER=sa -e DB_PASSWORD=password game-listing
+    docker run -p 8080:8080 -e CONTEXT_PATH=/gameList -e DB_USER=sa -e DB_PASSWORD=password -d --restart always --name game-listing game-listing
     ```

-5. The application will be running on `http://localhost:8080/CONTEXT_PATH` dont forget to configure the firewall to allow the port 8080 or put it behind a reverse proxy.
+4. The application will be running on `http://localhost:8080/CONTEXT_PATH` dont forget to configure the firewall to allow the port 8080 or put it behind a reverse proxy.

 #### Reverse Proxy
 the application can be put behind a reverse proxy like Nginx or Apache, here is an example of a Apache configuration: